eclipse-bluechi/bluechi/doc/docs/api/description.md

     Kill a unit on the node.
 Arguments and semantics are equivalent to the systemd `KillUnit()` method.

+  * `EnableUnitFiles(in  as files, in  b runtime, in  b force, out b carries_install_info, out a(sss) changes);`

+    `EnableUnitFiles()` may be used to enable one or more units in the system (by creating symlinks to them in /etc/ or /run/).
+    It takes a list of unit files to enable
+    (either just file names or full absolute paths if the unit files are residing outside the usual unit search paths) and two booleans: the first controls whether the unit shall be enabled for runtime only (true, /run/), or persistently (false, /etc/).
+    The second one controls whether symlinks pointing to other units shall be replaced if necessary.
+    This method returns one boolean and an array of the changes made.
+    The boolean signals whether the unit files contained any enablement information (i.e. an [Install] section).
+    The changes array consists of structures with three strings: the type of the change (one of "symlink" or "unlink"), the file name of the symlink and the destination of the symlink.

+  * `DisableUnitFiles(in  as files, in  b runtime, out a(sss) changes);`

+    `DisableUnitFiles()` is similar to `EnableUnitFiles()` but
+    disables the specified units by removing all symlinks to them in /etc/ and /run/

   * `GetUnitProperties(in s name, in s interface, out a{sv} props)`

     Returns the current properties for a named unit on the node.
 The returned properties are the same as you would